bmeg/bmeg-proxy/README.md

 Then in the markdown, drop in the div elements that your javascript will use.

+# Static content

+The contents of the `static` directory will be copied directly into the site.
+Images and Javascript can be placed there.

+# Site Template

+The site template can be found in `themes/bmeg/`.
+The template engine description can be found at [https://gohugo.io/templates/overview/].
+The main site page is `themes/bmeg/layouts/index.html` Partial templates (which are fragments embedded in parent templates) can be found in `themes/bmeg/layouts/partials/`.
+The header for the MDL based template is `themes/bmeg/layouts/partials/header.html` with the footer file `themes/bmeg/layouts/partials/footer.html`.

 ## Template parameters

 `title` : Name of the page
 `search` : enable the search dialog on the top of the page `javascript` : An array of Javascript files to be imported

+## A

 ## React Design